Skip to main content

 Q: I have obtained all these vaccines elsewhere, do I have to pay the core fee to obtain clearance?

 A: Yes, you must pay the core fee of 110 euro.
-You will be deemed to have cleared the ID screening and immunisation requirements only after all relavant documentation has been received and clearance status has been confirmed via Identified Validated Sample (IVSblood test undertaken in the UCC Student Health Department.
+You will be deemed to have cleared the ID screening and immunisation requirements only after all relevant documentation has been received and clearance status has been confirmed via Identified Validated Sample (IVSblood test undertaken in the UCC Student Health Department.

 Q: Why do I have to pay the core fee if I have been obtained these vaccinations elsewhere?

 A: The core fee of 110 euro is payable even if you require no further vaccines from UCC.
-The core fee covers the cost of professional time involved in reviewing your vaccination history, undertaking the IVS blood test to confirm Hepatitis B immunity, and the administration of the programme.
+The core fee covers the cost of professional time involved in reviewing your vaccination history, TB status, undertaking the IVS blood test to confirm Hepatitis B immunity, and the administration of the programme.

 A: Yes, please request via the online form.